What should the wasting rate be in GPM to achieve a MCRT of 15 days given the specified parameters?

 Study for the California Wastewater Grade 3 Certification exam.
 Use multiple choice questions to test your knowledge, each with detailed explanations.
 Get ready for your certification!

-To determine the wasting rate in gallons per minute (GPM) required to achieve a Mean Cell Residence Time (MCRT) of 15 days, it is essential to consider the relationship between the MCRT, the volume of the activated sludge system, and the rate at which biomass is removed from the system.
+To determine the correct wasting rate in gallons per minute (GPM) required to achieve a Mean Cell Residence Time (MCRT) of 15 days, it's essential to understand the relationship between MCRT, the volume of the activated sludge system, and the flow rates.

 Subscribe